KostaS10/kostas10.github.io/_posts/2021-01-22-scan-azure-container-registry-images.markdown

 <a href="https://hub.docker.com/r/vulnerables/web-dvwa">https://hub.docker.com/r/vulnerables/web-dvwa</a>

-I've created an Azure Container Registry (ACR) named *kostaacr* beforehand, and steps that we should do before actually pushing image to ACR:
+I've created an Azure Container Registry (ACR) named *kostaacr* beforehand, and here are the few steps that we should do before actually pushing image to ACR:

 * Login to Docker Registry
 * Pull Docker image from Docker Hub
-* Tag image with ACR name so we can push to ACR
+* Tag image with ACR name so we can push it to ACR
 * Push image to our ACR

 <img src="https://infrasecurity.xyz/media/acr1.PNG" style="display: block; margin: auto;" />